wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 ### Initial certifications

 <a target="_blank" href="https://www.tricentis.com/academy/ondemand-training/automation-specialist-level-1/">Tricentis Automation Specialist 1 Self-Paced Track Standard</a> course in 20-25 hours covers HTML control recognition, design automated test cases, automation features, and final execution.
-The course provides five automated GUI test cases that covers control recognition, usage of steering parameters and dynamic values, execution on different browsers, and reusing modules.
+Participants construct <a href="#AS1-test-cases">five automated GUI test cases</a> that covers control recognition, usage of steering parameters and dynamic values, execution on different browsers, and reusing modules.

    1. At <a target="_blank" href="https://support.tricentis.com/community/product.do?number=WIT0001016">https://support.tricentis.com/community/product.do?number=WIT0001016</a> click "Add to cart" (make sure the that "Product" appears briefly on the right)
    1. Go to Cart, check "I have read and agree to the Terms and Conditions", Checkout.
    1. Click "OK" to the "successful" pop-up.
    1. Type your email and click "Redeem".
 Click Yes to confirm.
    1. Review course details:

    <pre>
 CONTROL RECOGNITION